fusioninventory/fusioninventory.github.io/documentation/agent/installation/windows/index.md

 * It's possible to install *fusioninventory-agent_windows_x86_\<version>.exe* on a 32-bit or 64-bit Microsoft Windows system but it's only possible to install *fusioninventory-agent_windows_x64_\<version>.exe* on a 64-bit Microsoft Windows system.

-The old version can be found [here](http://forge.fusioninventory.org/projects/fusioninventory-agent-windows-installer/files "http://forge.fusioninventory.org/projects/fusioninventory-agent-windows-installer/files")
+The old versions can be found [here](http://forge.fusioninventory.org/projects/fusioninventory-agent-windows-installer/files "http://forge.fusioninventory.org/projects/fusioninventory-agent-windows-installer/files").

 ## The Installer Manual